Odin Works H-FRT Buffer: Built for Forced Reset Triggers

 The H-FRT is a final-stage component.
 Install the trigger first, confirm semi-auto and FRT modes function with the factory buffer, then swap to the H-FRT and its flat wire spring as a unit.
 Do not pair the H-FRT body with a stock carbine spring or a different flat wire from another vendor; the spring rate is part of the tuning.
 If you are still spec'ing the rest of the carbine, the rifle builder can lay out an FRT-ready AR-15 or AR-9 with compatible lower parts, charging handle, and bolt carrier group before you decide on the buffer.

-Stock Up on AR-15 and PCC Magazines
+Stock Up on AR-15 Magazines

 Affiliate links (?)